top of page

 Table 2.
 Modern interpretation of 1841 advice to parents.
 Advice to Parents in 1841“… the rust of inaction”; Modern Interpretation - ‘Children with MVI/B don’t move very well, very far, or very often.’
 1841- “…injure the system”, modern- Children unable to walk are at a significant disadvantage emotionally, physically, and cognitively.; 1841- “…bumps upon the forehead, rough scratches, or bloody noses”, modern - In the 1800s, we can think of no way an infant with MVI/B can safely walk independently.; 1841- Injuries “… may have their good influence”; Modern - Blind babies benefit from bruises.

-Howe’s advice to parents was to consider any resulting 'bumps, scratches and bloody noses' that befell their children with MVI/B as proof of their success as parents.
+Howe’s advice to parents was to consider any resulting 'bumps, scratches and bloody noses' that befell their children with a MVI/B as proof of their success as parents.

 The real problem was that nobody believed the blind babies.

-These learned men were convinced that the evidence before them, that infants with MVI/B did not walk any distance unless in contact with someone, was the result of ignorance on the part of the infants.
+These learned men were convinced that the evidence before them, that infants with a MVI/B did not walk any distance unless in contact with someone, was the result of ignorance on the part of the infants.
 Ignorance, they believed, that could be overcome with rigorous educational standards, which began with achievement of independent walking.

-These texts did not attempt to interpret the infants with MVI/B persistence on being in contact with their world, instead they made walking without a guide as the highest form of independence for all age groups.
-Yet, at the most basic level, an infant's contact is an act of self-preservation, because holding on to a parent is a more efficient and safer way to walk.
+These authors did not attempt to interpret the infants with a MVI/B persistence on being in contact with their world, as an effective adaptation.
+Instead, they elevated the goal of walking freely without a guide to the highest level of independence for all age groups.

 The 1800s was a time of great expansion in ideas, abilities, and technical solutions for people great and small.